-Got Milk? (or got milk? as it's normally rendered) was an advertising campaign by the California Milk Processor Board, advertising (what else) milk.
-The ads are typically some sort of celebrity or fictional figure encouraging the consumption of milk.
+Got Milk? (or got milk? as it's normally rendered) is an advertising campaign by the California Milk Processor Board, advertising (what else) milk.
+The ads are typically some sort of celebrity or fictional figure encouraging the consumption of milk, usually with a "milk moustache" on their upper lip.
 Due to the campaign being widespread, it's been "endorsed" by some pretty odd characters and figures, including Shrek, Batman, and even Whoopi Goldberg.note

 - Accidental Discovery: In this commercial, an executive with his mouth full for lack of milk accidentally gives Oreos their name!